-- a) the inclusion of the EEA countries (Norway, Iceland, Liechtenstein) and Switzerland into the assessment, and of - b) holistic evaluation of the impacts of energy smart appliances including EVs in the EU28 area extended with Norway, Iceland, Liechtenstein and Switzerland.
+- a) the inclusion of the EEA-EFTA countries (Norway, Iceland, Liechtenstein) and Switzerland into the assessment, and of - b) holistic evaluation of the impacts of energy smart appliances including EVs in the EU28 area extended with Norway, Iceland, Liechtenstein and Switzerland.

-The inclusion of the EEA countries can be split into several subtasks:
+The inclusion of Norway, Iceland, Liechtenstein and Switzerland can be split into several subtasks:

 - 1. Evaluation of the flexibility potential of energy smart appliances in Norway, Iceland, Liechtenstein and Switzerland.

 - 2. Data collection and approximation:

 - a. collecting and processing data from different sources

 - b. building up the assumptions for missing information

 - c. data synthesis for the missing data

-- 3. An extension of the methodology to model generation types, which are more represented in the EEA countries and Switzerland, in more detail, such as
+- 3. An extension of the methodology to model generation types, which are more represented in Norway, Iceland, Liechtenstein and Switzerland, in more detail, such as

 - a. geothermal fired power plants

 - b. pumped hydro storage

 - c. hydro power plants.